apakr/apakr.github.io/_tabs/about.md

 I also really like music and listen to it all the time.
 For 2024 I had a combined 56,000 minutes listened across just Spotify and Soundcloud.
 How much did you listen?

-Over the past year I've been getting into golf, I'm still pretty bad but man is it fun.
+Over the past year I've been getting into golf, I'm still pretty bad but I'm having a lot of fun.
 I also played club water polo for a while, and still get games together when our old team is in town.